mrseanryan/csfy/README.md

 In this example, we train against a data set that has texts with labels.

-The data looks like this:
+The data is stored in a parquet file, and looks like this:

 | text | label |
 |---|---|